convince-project/smc_ros_gazebo_plugins/README.md

 ### Run the experiments

 The subsections below provide with the exact command to run the experiments.
 Each experiment launches the SMC tool (smc_storm) together with the `spawn_simulation_ros.py` python node, that will create and destroy the robot simulation outside of the SMC tool based on request (each time the SMC tool starts a trace, a new simulation is created, and once it finishes, it is destroyed).
-Optionally, the experiment command can start the SMC tool in a separated xterm session, to better separate the different output from the different tools.
+Optionally, the experiment command can start the SMC tool in a separated XTerm session, to better separate the different output from the different tools.

 Additional commands for visualization and plotting are presented in the sections after the experiments.